-COMMITMENT 3.19: Complete engineering evaluation of installing new risers in SSTs. complete Engineering evaluation of alternatives for installing new risers in two locations in a SST.
-The first location is approximately one foot from the inner wall.
-The second location will be in the central area of the tank.
+COMMITMENT 3.19: Complete engineering evaluation of installing new risers in SSTs including evaluation of administrative requirements and methods to eliminate potential roadblocks.
 The study will evaluate integrating need of other program elements (Tank upgrades and tank retrieval, for example) in determining optimum size of risers.
 The study will evaluate all styles of SSTs.